shawn-albert/markdown_resume/resume/source/shawn_albert_resume.md

 ### Projects {#projects}

 Health Data Exchange
-  : Developed a pipeline that has enabled the consumption of data from Electronic Health Records through development of a data extraction process in Pyspark within a Hadoop environment, enriching data science models originally developed on claims-based datasets with semi-structured clinical data.
+  : Developed a pipeline that has enabled the consumption of data from Electronic Health Records through development of a data extraction process in PySpark within a Hadoop environment, enriching data science models originally developed on claims-based datasets with semi-structured clinical data.

 Provider Cost & Quality Metrics
   : Develop and maintain an in-production provider cost efficiency metric that is used by both internal and external stakeholders.
 This cost efficiency metric employs gradient boosting to incorporate 500+ variables to risk adjust down to the patient-episode level, having demonstrated over a 30% improvement in cost estimation capabilities.